Pseudanthus orbicularis: Description

 Pseudanthus orbicularis is a compact, monoecious shrub that typically grows up to 1.5 m high and wide, and has glabrous branchlets.
 The leaves are broadly elliptic to round, 1.4–3.6 mm long and 1.2–2.3 mm wide on a petiole 0.2–0.6 mm long with reddish-brown, triangular stipules 0.4–0.7 mm long at the base.
 The flowers are arranged singly in upper leaf axils with bracts 0.3–0.5 mm long at the base.
 Male flowers are on a pedicel 0.4–0.6 mm long, the 6 tepals creamy white or red, 0.9–1.3 mm long and 0.5–0.8 mm wide and there are 6 stamens.
 Female flowers are sessile, the 5 or 6 tepals pale red, 1.4–1.7 mm long and 0.6–0.9 mm wide.
 Flowering occurs in most months, and the fruit is a narrowly oval capsule 3.8–4.5 mm long.

 Taxonomy and naming

 This species was first formally described in 1864 by Johannes Müller Argoviensis who gave it the name Caletia divaricatissima var. orbicularis in Flora: oder Allgemeine Botanischer Zeitung from specimens collected by Ferdinand von Mueller.
-In 2003 by David Halford and Rodney Henderson raised the variety to species status as Pseudanthus orbicularis in the journal Austrobaileya.
+In 2003, David Halford and Rodney Henderson raised the variety to species status as Pseudanthus orbicularis in the journal Austrobaileya.
 The specific epithet (orbicularis) means orbicular.